Garlic Herb Compound Butter

 My Garlic Herb Compound Butter: Recipe Instructions

+I love compound butter because the butter is truly a canvas to add whatever flavors you like!
 This recipe is pretty straightforward but there are a few key steps to make the best herb compound butter, so let’s get started!

 Mince your herbs

 First, remove the rosemary and thyme leaves from their branches (using a cheese grater and running them through is a great hack!), then finely chop up the herbs and set them aside.
+Using chopped fresh herbs will add a lot more flavor than dried herbs in the compound butter.

 Mix your compound butter